kubos/kubos/docs/evented-control/index.rst

 fashion.

-This specific document mainly deals with the lower level workings of the ECP api.
-This document is intended for those maintaining the ECP api and creating the higher level abstractions around it.
-Application developers should only have to interact with application message specific abstractions which use the ECP api, not the lower level functions.
+This specific document mainly deals with the lower level workings of the ECP API.
+This document is intended for those maintaining the ECP API and creating the higher level abstractions around it.
+Application developers should only have to interact with application message specific abstractions which use the ECP API, not the lower level functions.

 Introduction
 -------------

 Consider the typical technique for programming spacecraft orientation control.
-Typically, we would have a single process which reads GPS, IMU and possibly Star Tracker data to determine it's current position.
+Typically, we would have a single process which reads GPS, IMU and possibly Star Tracker data to determine its current position.
 It then proceeds through a series of tests to determine its current state, what task has priority at the moment and whether it is more important to orient the spacecraft towards the sun (batteries are